Mathenda/python-movie-recommender/README.md

 # Movie Rating System

 This project is a simple movie rating system.
-It uses a CSV file as a database to store movie information and user ratings.
+It uses user-user collaborative filtering to generate predictions and uses a CSV file as a database to store movie information and user ratings.

 ## Dataset